What that actually means in practice

 - Which accounts have both intent and the conditions to succeed?

-A tightened ICP must show up in qualification rules, campaign briefs, content themes, outbound lists, pricing conversations, customer success priorities, and product roadmap tradeoffs.
-If it lives only in strategy language, it will not compress CAC or improve retention quality.
+A narrower ICP must show up in qualification rules, campaign briefs, content themes, outbound lists, pricing conversations, customer success priorities, and product roadmap tradeoffs.
+If it lives only in strategy language, it will not bring down CAC or improve retention quality.